msivri/commune-dao/README.md

 # Commune DAO
 A DAO that aims to have on-chain proposals audited and approved by the community.

 The Commune DAO intends to increase trust and community engagement and automate proposal executions with additional smart contracts.

+# What makes Commune DAO different
+The core DAO contract only handles membership, staking, auditing and proposal approval.
+All proposals must be smart contracts.
+These smart contracts can do the following:

+1. Change any configuration of the DAO contract such as membership fees, minimum staking period, voting threshold, etc.
+2. Request funds for projects or investments.
+3. Transfer funds to the DAO treasury.

+For example, a member can create a proposal that locks membership fee to a set USD price with a minimum ETH price.
+Members can create proposals that buy other crypto assets with a minimum lock period.

+This makes the DAO amazingly modular and future-proof.
+The expert based auditing system also allows general members to better understand what they are voting for.
+See below for the process.

+The ultimate goal is to make all projects and investments verifiable by blockchain.
+For example, all asset purchases and management, including physical assets such as land, business, and vehicles are all done through blockchain by adding smart contract proposals, no paperwork required.
+All projects should also be done on the blockchain with intermediary verifiers.
+All earnings should go in to the DAO treasury to be split by ownership.

 **If you have suggestions, please open an issue.** *Use at your own risk.*